Ministry Leadership Program

 Whole Person Care

-*Although unlikely, please be aware that unforeseen circumstances throughout the duration of the program may mean changes to the venue, location, and delivery mode, may be required.
+Note: Although unlikely, please be aware that unforeseen circumstances may occur throughout the duration of the program, resulting in changes to venue, location and delivery mode.
 We will always seek to provide as much notice as possible in these circumstances.

 The MLP may provide you with credit towards postgraduate study at ACU.
 Please discuss further study options with the program’s Academic Lead.